grafana/k6/README.md

 ---

 **k6** is a modern load testing tool, building on [Load Impact](https://loadimpact.com/)'s years of experience in the load and performance testing industry.
-It provides a clean, approachable scripting API, [local](https://docs.k6.io/docs/running-k6) and [cloud execution](https://docs.k6.io/docs/cloud-execution), with command & control through CLI or a [REST API](https://docs.k6.io/docs/rest-api).
+It provides a clean, approachable scripting API, [local](https://docs.k6.io/docs/running-k6) and [cloud execution](https://docs.k6.io/docs/cloud-execution), flexible configuration, with command & control through CLI or a [REST API](https://docs.k6.io/docs/rest-api).

 This is how load testing should look in the 21st century.